nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Filtering employees by skills: `filter`

-Finds employees who has **at least one skill or tag matching** at least one of the search items.
+Finds employees who have **at least one skill or tag matching** at least one of the search items.

 Format: `filter [s/SKILL]... [t/TAG]...`